 Reason #1: Origin Story

-Med’an’s appearance in the WoW comic series coincides with the reintroduction of Garona Halforcen into the Warcraft narrative, and retracing Garona’s history is a big part of the issue I have with Med’an: Garona was established as a half-orc/half-human in The Last Guardian, intended to be an agent of Gul’dan who ingratiated herself to the humans of Stormwind while getting close to Medivh, whom Gul’dan had cooperated with to open the Dark Portal but didn’t trust.
-The book has Garona eventually aiding in the assassination of Medivh, in which she gets cursed, loses her mind, kills King Llane Wrynn and later betrays Gul’dan while being tortured by Orgrim Doomhammer.
+Med’an’s appearance in the WoW comic series coincides with the reintroduction of Garona Halforcen into the Warcraft narrative, and retracing Garona’s history is a big part of the issue I have with Med’an: Garona was established as a half-orc/half-human in The Last Guardian, intended to be an agent of Gul’dan who ingratiated herself to Medivh, whom Gul’dan had cooperated with to open the Dark Portal but didn’t trust.
+The book has Garona eventually aiding in the assassination of Medivh, in which she gets cursed and loses her mind.
+Warcraft 1′s narrative has her go on to kill King Llane Wrynn and later betray Gul’dan after being tortured by Orgrim Doomhammer.

-What the WoW comic would sell us is that Garona is half-orc/half-draenei (since the human part doesn’t compute with the retroactively shortened timeline of the First War period) and that despite Medivh being crazypants, he was able to romance Garona completely off-screen and get a child on her.
-Then, after the whole litany of stuff I listed before, Garona leaves her newborn child with an undead sorcerer and then disappears from the narrative for decades.
+What the WoW comic would sell us is that Garona is half-orc/half-draenei (since the human part doesn’t compute with the retroactively-shortened timeline of the First War period) and that despite Medivh being crazypants, he was able to romance Garona completely off-screen and get a child on her.
+Then, after the whole litany of stuff I listed before, Garona leaves her newborn child with an undead sorcerer (who predates the Scourge/Forsaken and is just undead because reasons) and then disappears from the narrative for decades.
 Med’an grows up knowing nothing of his mother or his heritage, learning arcane magic and stick-fighting from Meryl, keeping 100% under the radar from the victorious orcish invasion of the continent, the human reconquest following the Second War, and everything since then.
-THis all presents a huge volume of unanswered questions:
+This all presents a huge volume of unanswered questions:

 - How did Sargeras, who was INSIDE MEDIVH, not know of Med’an’s existence?